Azure/ALZ-Bicep/infra-as-code/bicep/modules/spokeNetworking/README.md

 Module deploys the following resources:

 - Virtual Network (Spoke VNet)
-- UDR - if Firewall is enabled
+- Route Table with route to NVA - if Firewall is enabled

 > ## Note
 >